EXCLUSIVE-IKEA's shopping malls arm Ingka Centres plans U.S. entry in major play

 "We plan to build mixed-use facilities that we call meeting places and that have a wide range of facilities and services," Groener said, adding activities could range from healthcare and education to festivals and events, besides retail and food.
 One of the China projects underway will be a first to include adjacent residential and office space.
 The site is due to open in April 2021, Groener said, after its construction was delayed a few months due to the pandemic.

-Groener said a loyalty scheme app in China launched in 2017 and connected to social media WeChat, sporting services such as virtual reality centre navigation, online restaurant queuing and cinema ticket purchases, now had 1.5 million members.
+Groener said a loyalty scheme app in China launched in 2017 and connected to social media WeChat, sporting services such as virtual reality center navigation, online restaurant queuing, and cinema ticket purchases now had 1.5 million members.
 Boosting a more basic loyalty scheme in Russia to similar levels would be the main digital investment this year, he said.

 ($1 = 0.9276 euros)